devcode1981/File-Provider-Storage/doc/howto/runner.md

    ```

 Note that all three settings must be set because the URL in the runner
-config is used for two purposes: to register the runner on the host
+config is used for two purposes: to register the runner and poll for
-network, and to make API requests (e.g. send artifacts) inside the
+jobs on the host network, and to make API requests (e.g. send artifacts)
-container during a CI job.
-The `/etc/hosts` parameter is needed to make
+inside the container during a CI job.
+The `/etc/hosts` parameter is
-that work for both cases.
-In addition, the `host` parameter is used by
+needed to make that work for both cases.
+In addition, the `host`
-the runner to clone the repository (`CI_REPOSITORY_URL`).
+parameter is used by the runner to clone the repository
+(`CI_REPOSITORY_URL`).